aspose-words/Aspose.Words-API-References/english/net/aspose.words.mailmerging/mailmerge/usenonmergefields/_index.md

 ### Remarks

 Normally, mail merge is only performed into MERGEFIELD fields, but several customers had their reporting built using other fields and had many documents created this way.
-To simplify migration (and because this approach was independently used by several customers) the ability to mail merge into other fields was introduced.When UseNonMergeFields is set to true, Aspose.Words will perform mail merge into the following fields:MERGEFIELD FieldNameMACROBUTTON NOMACRO FieldNameIF 0 = 0 "{FieldName}" ""Also, when UserNonMergeFields is set to true, Aspose.Words will perform mail merge into text tags "{{fieldName}}".
+To simplify migration (and because this approach was independently used by several customers) the ability to mail merge into other fields was introduced.

+When **UseNonMergeFields** is set to true, Aspose.Words will perform mail merge into the following fields:

+MERGEFIELD FieldName

+MACROBUTTON NOMACRO FieldName

+IF 0 = 0 "{FieldName}" ""

+Also, when **UserNonMergeFields** is set to true, Aspose.Words will perform mail merge into text tags "{{fieldName}}".
 These are not fields, but just text tags.

 ### Examples